arronhunt/simple-columns/README.md

 ### Responsive Modifiers

 Column sizes and placement can update based on viewport size using size modifiers.
-The following modifiers can be appanded to any `.col-` class to change based on browser size.
+The following modifiers can be appended to any `.col-` class to change based on browser size.

 Mobile | Tablet | Desktop | Desktop HD
 ----|----|----|----